 Step 3 – View All File Delivery Activity in a Single Dashboard

-After files have started being exchanged between FTP endpoints with Thru, the enterprise and subscribed organizations with self-service access can go to the “File Delivery Dashboard” to monitor file transfer activities.
+After files have started being exchanged between endpoints with Thru, the enterprise and subscribed organizations with self-service access can go to the “File Delivery Dashboard” to monitor file transfer activities.

 Figure 8 – The enterprise can view and download files transferred across all transports from the File Delivery Dashboard including delivered/failed transfers.